AJCodeCat/SQL-Module-Project/cleaning_data.md

 SELECT MIN(units_sold) FROM analytics;
 SELECT MAX(units_sold) FROM analytics;

 –Unit_price had a maximum of 995,000,000, which seems unlikely, along with other similarly large figures in this column.
-The figures were updated
+The figures were updated, as were columns in the all_sessions table with the same issue.
 UPDATE analytics
 SET unit_price = unit_price/1000000
 WHERE unit_price > 0;

+UPDATE all_sessions
+SET productprice = productprice/1000000;

+UPDATE all_sessions
+SET transactionrevenue = transactionrevenue/1000000;

+UPDATE all_sessions
+SET totaltransactionrevenue = totaltransactionrevenue/1000000;

 –All_sessions has two columns, totaltransactionrevenue and productquantity is mistyped as “character varying” rather than a numerical types.
 I changed them.
 DROP TABLE all_sessions;